AayushX2000/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

      let houseName = 'Starks';
      houseName.charAt(0); // "S"
      ```
-   - `charAt` accepts a index (number data type) and return the character on that index in the string.
+   - `charAt` accepts a indexs (number data type) and return the character on that index in the string.

 2. `toUpperCase`
 3. `toLowerCase`